Iovance Biotherapeutics

-Iovance Biotherapeutics, Inc. is a biopharmaceutical startup based in San Carlos, California.
+Iovance Biotherapeutics, Inc. is a biopharmaceutical company based in San Carlos, California.
 The company works to develop tumor-infiltrating lymphocyte (TIL) therapies against cancer.

 History

 The company was founded in 2007 as Genesis Biopharma.
-In 2013, Lion merged with Genesis Biopharma аnd became lion bio Pharma, which was then rebranded to Iovance in 2017.
+In 2013, Lion merged with Genesis Biopharma аnd became Lion Bio Pharma, which was then rebranded to Iovance in 2017.

-In 2024, the US FDA gave accelerated approval to Lifileucel, the company's tumor-infiltrating lymphocyte drug for the treatment of unresectable or metastatic melanoma.
+In 2024, the US FDA gave accelerated approval to Lifileucel, marketed under the brand name Amtagvi, the company's tumor-infiltrating lymphocyte drug for the treatment of unresectable or metastatic melanoma.

+TIL monotherapy and TIL combination therapies are being investigated by Iovance in multiple clinical studies in multiple advanced solid tumor cancers such as NSCLC and sarcoma.